An epidemic model in inhomogeneous environment

 \section{Introduction}

-We consider a model of a virus spread in an inhomogeneous environment, where a virus arrives from outside the system and infects one individual of a population.
+We consider an epidemic model in an inhomogeneous environment, where a virus arrives from outside the system and infects one individual of a population.
 Then, the infected individual attempts to infect some other individuals of the population, and these individuals, in turn, try to infect other individuals, and so on.
 We start with a population of $n$ individuals, that will be encoded in the vertices of the complete graph $\mathbb{K}_n$ on $n$ vertices.
 The virus can circulate along the edges of $\mathbb{K}_n$.
 When we refer to a vertex of a graph, we think of it as an individual of the population.

 Once a target vertex $u$ is hit by an infection attempt, two things may happen.
 Either $u$ is visited for the first time, then it becomes infected and makes itself $\L^{\type(u)}(u)$ attempts to infect other vertices in the graph.
 The number $\L^{\type(u)}(u)$ is called the spread capacity of $u$ and will be introduced in full detail later.
-Or the vertex $u$ has been infected before, then it has antibodies, and it has already revealed its spread capacity previously, so nothing happens, but just one piece of the spread capacity of the source vertex is lost.
+Or the vertex $u$ has been infected before, then it has antibodies, and it has already revealed its spread capacity, so nothing happens, but just one piece of the spread capacity of the source vertex is lost.
 The process stops when either all vertices have been infected, or there are non-infected vertices, but the total spread capacity is exhausted, which happens when too much capacity was wasted on vertices with antibodies.

 A mathematically equivalent problem is that of information transmission in a network, as used in \cite{comets14,CGPV16}: the vertices of the graph are computers and when one of these computers receives a message, it spreads the message to a certain number of further computers, but it does so only if it has received the message for the first time.